chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 ![Config Verify Check](/images/automate/verify_checks_example.png)

 The above image shows the checks performed for Automate node.
+The checks in the above image are also performed on all the nodes in Automate HA, i.e., Chef Server, PostgreSQL, OpenSearch, and Chef Automate (the one showed above).

+THe verify command checks all the nodes in Automate HA and with that it also provides the remediation steps for failures.